-Debi Neff will enter her sixth season as head coach of the Eureka College softball program in 2018.
-Neff, the 2016 St. Louis Intercollegiate Athletic Conference Coach of the Year, owns more than two decades of experience as a softball head coach and was inducted into the Illinois Coaches Association Softball Hall of Fame in 2015.
+Debi Neff entered her eigth season as head coach of the Eureka College softball program in 2020.
+Neff, the 2019 and 2016 St. Louis Intercollegiate Athletic Conference Coach of the Year, owns more than two decades of experience as a softball head coach and was inducted into the Illinois Coaches Association Softball Hall of Fame in 2015.

 Neff's 2016 squad produced one of the most successful seasons in program history.
 The Red Devils broke nine team offensive school records, including a .361 batting average, 394 hits, 79 doubles, 262 RBI, a .528 slugging percentage and a .429 on-base percentage.
 Eureka was also excellent defensively, setting a new school record with a .960 fielding percentage.